xeruf/mostr/README.md

 The currently active task is automatically time-tracked.
 To stop time-tracking completely, simply move to the root of all tasks.
-Time-tracking is currently also stopped when the application is terminated regularly.

 ## Reference